-At Spaceshop Commerce, we dedicate ourselves to handling time consuming and difficult tasks revolved around eCommerce, and we understand that staying up to date with the eCommerce world can be difficult.
-We also believe that staying ahead of the trends is essential, which is why we’ve taken the time to provide you with the top 20 eCommerce statistics for 2020.
+At Spaceshop Commerce, we dedicate ourselves to helping our clients navigate the complexities of eCommerce, and we understand that staying up to date with the eCommerce world can be difficult.

 Top eCommerce Stats for 2020

 eCommerce around the globe has been steadily increasing over the past few years, and is not going to stop anytime soon.
 In 2017, eCommerce sales were responsible for $2.3 trillion worldwide, and it is expected to be nearly doubled by 2021.
 The projected global sales for 2020 comes out to a predicted $3.9 trillion.
 (17).